Thakar-Lab/scBONITA/README.md

 The following command runs scBONITA setup for a 20000*10000 comma-separated data set "example.csv".
 It downloads the KEGG pathways hsa00010 and hsa00020 for rule inference.

-`python3.6 pipeline.py --dataFile "example.csv" --fullPipeline 1 --maxNodes 20000 --maxSamples 10000 --separator "," --listOfKEGGPathways "00010" "00020" --getKEGGPathways 1 --organism hsa cvThreshold None`
+`python3.6 pipeline.py --dataFile "example.csv" --fullPipeline 1 --maxNodes 20000 --separator "," --listOfKEGGPathways "00010" "00020" --getKEGGPathways 1 --organism hsa cvThreshold None`

 ### Step 2: Rule inference and calculation of node importance score for the networks specified in Step 1 (setup).